 OPEN SOURCE

-Self-hostable software built on Python/Django, licensed under MIT for maximum flexibility and full transparency
+Self-hostable software built on Python/Django, licensed under AGPLv3 for maximum flexibility and full transparency

 Self-hostable, open-source engine for reproducible data harmonization, dataset building & exploration

-The Data Hub is a flexible, self-hostable, open-source engine designed for reproducible data harmonization, dataset creation, and exploratory visualization, specifically tailored for stakeholders in Global Health research and action.
-It seamlessly integrates diverse data across temporal and spatial dimensions using source code, laying a solid data foundation for complex data analyses.
+The Data Hub is a flexible, self-hostable, open-source engine designed for reproducible data harmonization, dataset creation, and exploratory visualization, specifically tailored to collaborative Global Health research and action.
+It seamlessly integrates diverse data across temporal and spatial dimensions using source code, laying a solid data foundation for complex analyses.
 By fostering Data Collaboration across various disciplines, our software framework empowers teams to effectively share, manage, and bring together heterogeneous data, ensuring the consistency and reproducibility vital for building collaborative intelligence.

 Explore our Data Hub Demo focused on Ghana, showcasing a variety of open health and contextual data, and discover its development story shared at Django Day Copenhagen 2024.
 We welcome your input on data needs and preparation through our User Survey – thank you for contributing!

-Data Snack, based at the Bernhard Nocht Institute for Tropical Medicine (BNITM) in Hamburg, Germany, is an initiative dedicated to empowering Global Health research, education, and action through leveraging digital resources and software tools.
-At the core of our work is the Data Hub, supported by various activities aimed at enhancing data and Global Health collaboration.
-This project is primarily empowered and funded by the "Innovate!
-Academy" at the Joachim Herz Foundation (JHS), based in Hamburg, Germany.
+Data Snack, based at the Bernhard Nocht Institute for Tropical Medicine (BNITM) in Hamburg, Germany, is an initiative dedicated to empowering collaborative research, education, and action through leveraging digital resources and software tools.
+At the core of our work is the Data Hub, supported by various activities aimed at enhancing data collaboration in the field of Global Health.

 Data Snack is a collaborative research and development initiative at the nexus of health and computer sciences.
 The core team includes Juliane Boenecke, a health scientist active in infectious disease and Global Health research, and Jonathan Ströbele, a computer scientist with expertise in data harmonization, architecture and user-centered software development.